Spatial Transcriptome Sequencing

 Neither routine single-cell RNA sequencing nor tissue sample RNA sequencing can provide researchers with precise spatial information.
-The spatial transcriptome is a technology that analyzes RNA-Seq data at the spatial level to analyze all mRNA in a single tissue section and obtain transcription information at specific locations in the tissue, providing effective data support for research and diagnosis.
+The spatial transcriptome is a technology that analyzes RNA-Seq data at the spatial level to analyze all mRNA in a single tissue section and obtain transcription information at specific locations in the tissue, providing effective data support for research.

 CD Genomics can help you generate all transcriptome data from complete tissue samples, so that you can locate and distinguish the active expression of functional genes in specific tissue regions, provide valuable insights for research and diagnosis, and allow scientists to detect gene expression of tissue samples.
 All gene activity, and map where the activity occurred.
 The technology has brought new discoveries that will help scientists better understand diseases and biological processes.